underscoreglook/veley/README.md

 It’s a spite-powered, vibe-based conlang inspired by the elegance of French phonology, while trying to be as usable as German or Hangul — minus the cultural baggage, silent letters, and syntax that feels like falling down a spiral staircase made of lace.

 Warning: I don't speak French.
 Or German.
+I'm not even a conlanger.
 Just a person that appreciates (some of) the vibes.

 ---
 ## **Vibes**